 A good tax professional will consider your entire financial situation.
 Based on these findings, they can more accurately determine which IRS Fresh Start Initiative program will work for you.

 Most programs require you to volunteer detailed financial information, which can be used against you in a future audit.
 It’s smart to check with a tax attorney before providing sensitive information to the IRS.

-Additionally, a tax professional will help you determine which type of tax relief to pursue.
+Additionally, a tax professional will help you determine which type of relief to pursue.
 The IRS has one goal: to collect as much money as possible as soon as possible.
 A tax professional, on the other hand, has your best interests in mind.
-Their only goal is to help you handle your tax debt affordably.
+Their only goal is to help you handle your tax debt.

-A tax professional can also help you avoid penalties and lower your tax liability.
-Also, they may be able to negotiate a better payment plan for you.
-Before spending money you don’t have on expensive retainer and consultation fees, consider hiring a tax relief firm that has tax attorneys on staff.
-These firms offer the advantages of formal representation, without any upfront fees.
-If you need help right now, get a free consultation today and find out what tax relief programs you qualify for.
+A tax professional can also help you avoid penalties, interest and lower your tax liability.
+Also, they may be able to negotiate a better payment plan for you, helping you get back on track.
+Before spending money you don’t have on expensive retainer and consultation fees, consider hiring a tax relief firm with tax attorneys on staff.
+These firms offer the advantages of formal representation without any upfront fees.
+If you need help right now, get a free consultation today and find out what relief program the IRS may have for your tax situation.